 The bottom line: being an A&R rep is all about people management, whether it comes down to making sure everyone on your team has everything they need (or want) or negotiating with artists over contracts and song choices.

-You need good business and analytical skill for A&R in Nigeria
+You need good business and analytical skills for A&R in Nigeria

-You need good business and analytical skill for A&R in Nigeria.
+You need good business and analytical skills for A&R in Nigeria.

 - Analytical skills: The ability to analyze data and recognize patterns, trends and relationships between variables is crucial.
 In this position, you will be required to make strategic decisions based on market research reports and other information

 - Business skills: You need excellent organizational abilities with the ability to prioritize tasks according to deadlines; excellent problem-solving abilities; patience when addressing problems; strong interpersonal skills (especially with people who will be meeting their needs); communication skills (verbal and written), including listening attentively in order to understand customer needs; conflict resolution techniques when dealing with difficult situations at work or at home; time management skills because many projects require your immediate attention if they are not completed within the designated time frame then there’s a risk of losing customers, especially in an industry where competition is very high so having these qualities means less stress on yourself as well as others around you which leads us into…